Early Season Biking

 THINGS TRAIL VETERANS WISH YOU KNEW - a know before you go

 - Respect the trail.
-So much of the Community Forest has been built and maintained by volunteers and members of the cycling club.
+So much of the Community Forest has been built and maintained by passionate volunteers and members of the cycling club.
 It is not an effortless gain to keep the fabulous flow of these trails!
 We live in such a beautiful place and are so fortunate to have free access to this network of thrills.
 Chat up any of the Wildhorse members to try your hand at trail building - I personally assure you that a new level of bike love will be gained.

 - Stopping is a risk.
 And we don’t mean pedal till you die.
 We just mean to be conscious of where you are stopping.
 Whether it’s to take in the view, snap a photo with your sweaty friends, or tie your shoelace… Don’t park yourself in the center of the trail, at the base of a hill, or around a corner.